 • The Chair of the department (see below) can address detailed program questions, including program requirements, planning and selection, research opportunities, graduate studies, and more.

-• The Academic advisor, if available, can offer support including course registration and course load, important dates, academic policies and more.
+• The Academic Advisor, if available, can offer support including course registration and course load, important dates, academic policies and more.

 • The Academic Deans serve as the academic and administrative anchors to the professors within their Faculties or Schools as well as the students.